If you're like us and you're well versed in natural skin care ingredients, then you know that honey isn't just for biscuits anymore.

-We've always known that it was a great natural sweetener with natural antioxidants, but now we now that applied topically, it can help moisturize and nourish the skin—even provide anti-aging benefits.
+We've always known that it is a great sweetener, loaded with natural antioxidants.
+But for us in the skin care world, we also know that applied topically, it can help moisturize and nourish the skin, and even provide anti-aging benefits.

 A sweet, sugary solution made by bees, honey is made up of fructose, glucose, water, oil, and special enzymes.
-Raw honey, in particular, which isn't filtered, strained, or heated above natural hive temperatures, is particularly rich in B vitamins, vitamin C, and minerals like magnesium, potassium, and calcium.
+Raw honey in particular, which isn't filtered, strained, or heated above natural hive temperatures, is particularly rich in B vitamins, vitamin C, and minerals like magnesium, potassium, and calcium.
 It also contains proteins, fats, amino acids, and bioflavonoids.

 In addition to being a natural energy-booster, honey has been found in research to improve symptoms of upper respiratory tract infections in children and teens.
 Scientists have also found that Manuka honey is great at killing the antibiotic-resistant bacterium Staph aureus.